AlexEidt/uwtools/README.md

 * *campuses*: `list`, default `['Seattle', 'Bothell', 'Tacoma']`
 > The list of campuses to get course catalogs from.
 * *update*: `bool`, default `False`
-> Whether to parse the UW Course Catalog websites for each campus or to use the stored course catalogs (Updated AUT 2019).
-If *update=True* the parsing will take between 15-45 seconds, and may flucuate depending on internet connection.
+> If `False` use the stored course catalogs (Updated AUT 2019).
+If `True`, parse the UW Course Catalogs to get the most recent version of the Catalog.
+Parsing will take between 15-45 seconds, and may flucuate depending on internet connection.

 #### Returns